elastos/Elastos.CarrierClassic.Java/README.md

 To read more about the Elastos Carrier Java SDK, please see the [Wiki](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/wiki) .

 Note: The Java SDK is a work in progress and is not intended for productive use.
-Currently, the Maven project can only be built on a Ubuntu / Debian / Linux host.

 #### Elastos Carrier Messenger Demo